 The festival culminates with the Great Historical Procession from 5pm to 8.30pm on Sunday 10th.
 A torchlit procession of people dressed in period costumes proceeds through the streets of the old city along both banks of the Rhône.
 Historic and legendary figures like Mère Royaume, armed with her pot, are represented.
 At several points along the traditional route, the procession stops and a herald on horseback reads the proclamation of victory over the invaders.
 On arrival at St. Peter's Cathedral, the participants sing patriotic songs and a bonfire is lit.

 Mock skirmishes, musket firing and demonstrations of sword and pike handling are among the things on offer throughout the two days.
 Stands and markets will sell everything from food and beverages, including Mère Royaume’s famous soup and mulled wine, to swords, shields and halberds.
 This being Switzerland, you can also buy chocolate pots representing the soup cauldron.
 These come in all sizes and can be found in chocolate shops around Geneva.
 A Geneva tradition is that on the Friday evening the eldest and youngest members of the family join in smashing a chocolate pot to commemorate the famous victory.

 Photo: GeneveTourisme/Ricardo de La Riva

 Various games and activities are on offer in the cathedral courtyard on Saturday from 2pm until 5pm and on Sunday from 11am until 3.30pm and at the Promenade de la Treille from 11am to 3.30 pm on Sunday.
-There will also be a lantern-lit procession for kids starting at the rue de l’Evêche at 7.45pm on the 10th and making its way to the Bourg-de-Four.
+There will also be a lantern-lit procession for kids at 7.45pm on the 9th.
 Lanterns will be on sale beforehand.